Is the finite temperature effective potential, effective for dynamics?: Conclusions and further questions

 The finite temperature effective potential plays a fundamental role in understanding the phase structure of quantum field theories, including thermal and quantum corrections with ubiquituous applications in cosmological phase transitions.
 It was originally developed to describe the free energy landscape as a function of an order parameter, which is usually a scalar field condensate, by design and construction it is an \emph{equilibrium} concept.
 However, it is often used in the equation of motion for the order parameter, or ``misaligned'' condensate.

 A recent study\cite{veff} of the zero temperature effective potential revealed several important caveats that indicate that using the zero temperature effective potential to describe the dynamics of the condensate is in general unwarranted.
-Motivated by its importance in cosmology, in this article we focus on understanding if and when the \emph{finite temperature} effective potential is suitable in the dynamical evolution of the condensate.
+Motivated by its importance in cosmology, in this article we focus on understanding if and when the \emph{finite temperature} effective potential is suitable in the \emph{equations of motion} of a homogeneous condensate.
 Extending the Hamiltonian formulation we identify the finite temperature effective potential with the Helmholtz free energy of the fluctuations around the condensate.
 This identification has a profound thermodynamic significance: it allows us to establish a direct relation with the thermodynamic entropy density $\mathcal{S}= -\partial \, V_{eff}[T,\varphi]/\partial T$.
 Therefore, fundamental thermodynamic properties of the entropy severely restrict the applicability of the effective potential in a dynamical equation of motion.

 When the condensate oscillates around an equilibrium minimum, we find that the entropy is a non-monotonic function of time, whereas if the tree level potential feature symmetry breaking minima, the effective potential and entropy are \emph{complex} when the condensate probes the spinodal region with negative second derivative of the tree level potential.
 We argue that collisional processes cannot in general maintain local thermodynamic equilibrium unless there is a fine tuning of couplings, and that the time evolution of the condensate leads to a ``freeze-out'' of the density matrix and decoupling from the thermal bath.